-Links, Interviews & Articles of Interest
+Links, Quotes, Interviews & Articles of Interest

-new links added July 8, 2009
+new links added September 2022

 "Poetry is ambigious, it lets musical elements such as time and sound enter the world of words."
 John Cage